Regulations relating to resource management in the petroleum activities

 These Regulations will provide supplementary provisions concerning data acquisition and documentation within the areas subject to Act No. 72 of 29 November 1996 relating to petroleum activities (the Petroleum Act) and Regulation to Act No. 653 of 27 June 1997 relating to the Act relating to petroleum activities (the Petroleum Regulations) that have been delegated to the Norwegian Petroleum Directorate.
-These Regulations shall also safeguard the consideration for third parties in connection with seismic data acquisition.
+These Regulations shall also safeguard the consideration for third parties in connection with geophysical surveys.

 These Regulations use the following definitions:

 - Appraisal well: well drilled to determine the extent and size of a petroleum deposit that has already been proven with a wildcat well,